Image Name

 Key Points for Regular Inspections of Paint Films Under Normal Operating Conditions

-Conduct at least one region-wide inspection of heavy-duty anti-corrosion paint coatings annually, with a particular focus on identifying cracks or delamination at stress‑concentrated areas such as welds and edges.
+Conduct at least one region-wide inspection of heavy-duty anti-corrosion paint coatings annually, with a particular focus on identifying cracking or delamination at stress‑concentrated areas such as welds and edges.
 Promptly document any identified hazards and schedule appropriate repair work.

 Frequently Asked Questions